mfincker/Mega-Map/docs/contributing.md

 #### NodeJS

-Make sure you have the latest stable version of NodeJS ( Currently 12.16.1 ) it can be downloaded from here: https://nodejs.org/en/
+Make sure you have the latest stable version of NodeJS.
+It can be downloaded from here: https://nodejs.org/en/

-Once installed you can check at the command line using:

-`node --version`

 #### NPM

-You should also have version 6.14.3 of NPM, again you can check this using the following command:
+You should also have NPM installed.

-`npm --version`

 If you need to update the NPM version on Windows, use the accepted instructions found here: